 1. Eggs.
 2. Larvae.
 3. Larvae with coating removed.
 4. Male and female adults

-This is one of many leaf beetles that make an audible high-pitched squeaking stridulation when grabbed.
+One of many leaf beetles that stridulate when grabbed.
 The larvae under dark brown "crud" along the edges of leaves they are eating, literally a protective barrier of their own feces.

 Probably spreads with the sale and movement of potted lilies, flowering bulbs or cut flowers.
 In countries where it is invasive, it is a serious pest of cultivated lilies and fritillaries.
 Without control methods, leaves and flowers are totally defoliated by larvae.
 In North America, it also represents a threat to native lilies.